Frequently Asked Questions

 Staff have access to a range of flexible working arrangements.
 For those whose work is not essential to be carried out on campus, there is the option of working from home.
 Please speak to your supervisor if working flexibly is something you are considering.
 You can also refer to the below for more information:

 It is everyone’s responsibility to make sure we are staying safe online.
 Please take some time to review the guides and resources available on the IT Coronavirus webpage, including:

-Additional expense incurred by staff as art of working from home may be able to be claimed in the next tax return.
+Additional expense incurred by staff as part of working from home may be able to be claimed in the next tax return.
 Please check the Australian Tax Office website for more information on what you are able to claim.

-- Ensure you have completed the mandatory training module ‘Reducing the Transmission of COVID-19 at Work’ (available through MyCareer Online).
+• Before returning to campus, you must ensure you have completed the mandatory training module ‘Reducing the Transmission of COVID-19 at Work’ (available through MyCareer Online).
 This is mandatory for all staff.

 Please review the latest advice from NSW Health.
 If you have attended any locations listed as a hotspot within the advised timeframes, please follow the directives from NSW Health.

 If you are currently working on campus and you have attended an identified hotspot in the timeframe listed, please note you will only be able to return to campus once your isolation period concludes with a negative test result and no symptoms.